 In accordance with the City's policies and procedures, RPU shall maintain a strong system of internal controls, with appropriate segregation of duties, to ensure reliable financial reporting, effective and efficient operations, and compliance with applicable state and federal laws and regulations.
 RPU shall maintain its accounting records on an accrual basis and report on its financial condition and results of operations in accordance with Generally Accepted Accounting Principles (GAAP) as promulgated by the Governmental Accounting Standards Board (GASB).
-RPU shall establish its electric chart of accounts following the Uniform System of Accounts prescribed by the Federal Energy Regulatory Commission (FERC) and its water chart of accounts following the Uniform System of Accounts following the Uniform System of Accounts following the Uniform System of Accounts prescribed by the California Public Utilities Commission (CPUC).
-While_The electric and water utilities are not subject to the regulations of FERC and CPUC, respectively_certain regulatory reporting requires that financial information be presented using the Uniform System of Accounts.+ RPU shall follow electric and water industry practices in accounting for operations.
+RPU shall establish its electric chart of accounts following the Uniform System of Accounts prescribed by the Federal Energy Regulatory Commission (FERC) and its water chart of accounts following the Uniform System of Accounts prescribed by the California Public Utilities Commission (CPUC).
+While Tthe electric and water utilities are not subject to the regulations of FERC and CPUC, respectively, certain regulatory reporting requires that financial information be presented using the Uniform System of Accounts.^T RPU shall follow electric and water industry practices in accounting for operations.

-RPU shall prepare-monthly financial reports for the Board in accordance with the requirements of Section 1202 of the City Charter.
+RPU shall prepare monthly financial reports for the Board in accordance with the requirements of Section 1202 of the City Charter.
 RPU shall annually prepare full-accrual financial statements, including the Management's Discussion and Analysis and the accompanying Notes to the Financial Statements.